gitviction/sbjs/README.md

 # StandardBountiesJS

-JS lib to create StandardBounties compatible issues
+JS lib to create bounties on gitcoin.co and/or bounties.network

 # Installing